Qiskit/qiskit-ibm-runtime/docs/how_to/migrate-FAQ.rst

 * The available plans:

   * Qiskit Runtime is available in both the Open or Premium plan of the IBM Quantum Platform.
 See `IBM Quantum access plans <https://www.ibm.com/quantum/access-plans>`__ for details.
   * Qiskit Runtime is accessible through the Lite or Standard plan in IBM Cloud.
-See `Plans <../cloud/plans>`__ for details.
+See :doc:`../cloud/plans` for details.

 * The use case requirements: